AdiThakur/phase/README.md

 ### Goal

-The goal of this project was to apply the MVP Android Architecture, SOLID principles, and software design-patterns to create an android app that is easy to **maintain, modify, and extend.** Each module was carefully designed and implemented to minimize dependencies and coupling between classes, and to increase the overall legibility, cohesion, and extensibility
+In teams of 5, we were challenged to create an Android app that is easy to **maintain, modify, and extend.** To achieve this goal, our team applied the MVP Android Architecture, **SOLID principles, and software design-patterns**.
+Each module was carefully designed and implemented to minimize dependencies and coupling between classes, and to **increase the overall legibility, cohesion, and extensibility.** The end result was a **modular** app in which we could easily **replace any working part**, ranging from something as significant as the GUI, or the data model, to something as small but crucial as the logic that drives the A.I in the mini-games within the app.

 ### Lessons Learned